-The Power Converter changes 120-Volt AC power to usable 12-Volt DC power when the shore power cord is connected to an external power source.
-A thermal breaker is built-in to the converter to protect it from overheating.
+The Power Converter changes 120-volt AC power to usable 12-volt DC power when the shore power cord is connected to an external power source.

 Overheating is usually caused by the converter operating above its maximum power output for an extended time period, or with too little air flow.